ivanov/ipython-trainingwheels/README.md

 ### Did it work?

-We've added some visual feedback to allow you to verify that you are running this profile, as opposed to some other one.

-The top of the Notebook will be "Software Carpentry Blue" as opposed to white:
+We've added visual element to help you verify that you are running this profile, The top of the Notebook will be "Software Carpentry Blue" as opposed to white, like this:

 ![](/images/header.png)

-Additionally, the Help menu in the Notebook should have extra entries:
-"Training Wheels Help" and "Software Carpentry":
+Also, the Help menu in the Notebook should have extra entries ("Training Wheels Help" and "Software Carpentry"), like this:

 ![](/images/help_menu.png)